 Beth tours her stand-up year round the U.S. in clubs, colleges and festivals (SXSW, Bumbershoot, Warped Tour, NYCF, Bonnaroo, Outside Lands, Sasquatch).
 She's also toured abroad in Canada, Ireland, Australia and New Zealand.

 Beth writes for Judd Apatow's HBO series Crashing starring Pete Holmes.
-Season 1 is available on HBO-go.
+Season 1 is available on HBO-go and season 2 premieres January 14, 2018.
 She wrote for Another Period starring Natasha Leggero & Riki Lindhome on Comedy Central, in which she has a cameo on upcoming season 3!
 Prior she'd been a consulting producer for MTV's Ridiculousness.

 And lots of podcasts: The Adam Carolla Show, You Made It Weird, Competitive Erotic Fan Fic, Spontaneanation, Cry Babies, 2 Dope Queens and We Should Have a Podcast.